 4. Finally, my favorite tip of all!
 Don’t forget to snap some photos of your little ones finding their elf in the morning!
 While I love the fun images I’ve taken of our elf, it’s the ones of my kids delighting in all the fun that really capture the moments I want to remember for years to come!

 Want to learn more about photographing with your fancy pants DSLR camera?
-I’m offering an in person beginner photography workshop with just you in mind January 28th!
+I offer both in persona and online workshops!
+28th!
 Get the details here!